xingchenzhang/xingchenzhang.github.io/other_pages/fil.md

 <h2>Lab News</h2>

+[01/2026] Our paper "[Three-stage progressive modality reweighting and interaction framework for robust RGB-T tracking](https://www.sciencedirect.com/science/article/abs/pii/S0950705126001966)" has been accepted to Knowledge-Based Systems.

+[01/2026] Our paper "[Towards a robust adversarial patch attack against RGB-T crowd counting](https://www.sciencedirect.com/science/article/pii/S0031320326001123)" has been accepted to **Pattern Recognition**.

+[01/2026] Our paper "[Multi-view pedestrian detection via residual mask fusion and cosine similarity-based passive sampler for video surveillance systems](https://www.sciencedirect.com/science/article/abs/pii/S0167739X2600018X)" has been accepted to Future Generation Computer Systems.

+[01/2026] Our workshop proposal on pedestrian behavior prediction has been accepted to **ICRA2026**, which will be held in Vienna, Austria, on June 1-5, 2026.

+[01/2026] Our paper "[MCIVA: A Multi-View Pedestrian Detection Framework with Central Inverse Nearest Neighbor Map and View Adaptive Module](https://www.sciencedirect.com/science/article/pii/S1566253526000217)" has been accepted to **Information Fusion**.
+This is a collaborative work between Yanshan University and FIL.

+[01/2026] Welcome Yanlong to join FIL as a PhD student!
+Yanlong is funded by a QUEX joint PhD studentship.

 [12/2025] A BSc student (Aditya Bhardwaj) from our FIL has secured a position as a Data Scientist and AI Engineer at Lloyds Banking Group in London!

 [12/2025] Dr. Xingchen Zhang was awarded a **<span style="color: red;">UKRI AIRR Gateway project</span>** as the **<span style="color: red;">PI</span>**.
 This will our lab access to one of the UK’s fastest artificial intelligence supercomputers (Dawn).